 - Ornament for Clear Realizations and Seventy Topics: the 173 aspects of the enlightened or omniscient mind

-- Grounds and Paths of Secret Mantra; Death, Intermediate State and Rebirth; and the Highest Yoga Tantra commentary: the four classes of tantra with emphasis on the generation and completion stages of highest yoga tantra
+- Grounds and Paths of Secret Mantra; Death, Intermediate State and Rebirth; and a Highest Yoga Tantra commentary; the four classes of tantra with emphasis on the generation and completion stages of highest yoga tantra

 The Basic Program subjects may be studied in any order; however, the Stages of the Path (lam-rim) provides the overall context for the other subjects and for meditation practice throughout.
 Understanding Tenets and Mind and Cognition will help with the ninth chapter of Engaging in the Bodhisattva Deeds, and Seventy Topics and Ornament will be difficult without studying the other subjects first.
 The tantra subjects should not be attempted without a good overall understanding and practice of the path.

 Highlighted subjects are currently available for home study as Basic Program Online courses and as BP Homestudy hard copy packages from the Foundation Store.
 Subjects not yet available as homestudy are planned to be released within the next few years.